Persulence/wormaudio/README.md

 # WormAudio

-WormAudio is a game audio middleware .
+WormAudio is a game middleware library for adaptive sound in video games.
 It allows adaptive sounds to be designed in a graphical editor and distributed in a format that can be deployed to multiple game engines.

 > [!CAUTION]
 > WormAudio is currently a proof of concept and is not ready for substantial use.